 Studio D 1105 Apalachee Parkway

 The Tallahassee Latin Dance Festival is a weekend of culture, fun, and fitness.
-This is year 2 for this fun filled event.
+This is year 3 for this fun filled event.
 It features dance workshops (beginners, intermediate, and advanced dancers) including bachata, casino, cha cha cha, kizomba, mambo, tango, and salsa.
 TLDF also has performances by world class dancers and instructors, not to mention your favorite local salsa (casino, mambo, LA) and bachata companies.
 Dance the night away to live music and top nationally recognized DJs.
+We have grown so we are holding the event at a large Conference Center called Tallahassee Antique Car Museum (6800 Mahan Drive, Tallahassee, FL 32317) and our guests are staying at the Country Inn and Suites (3080 Walden Road, Tallahassee, FL 32317).

 Great event, BRAVO!
 Could have danced all night- oh wait- WE DID! - Susan Morrison